Kerala Itinerary: how to spend 3 weeks in Kerala

 Fort Kochi was a great place to end my Kerala itinerary.
 So far, the cities in Kerala were a bit of a disappointment.
 It was always the lush and green landscapes beyond that were the main reason to visit, but the towns themselves were often an uninspiring noisy affair.
 Fort Kochi was the exception and is in itself a worthy destination with a variety of things to do.
 The relaxed atmosphere makes this a great place to spend your last days in Kerala.

 How to get there: Cochin has good train and bus connections with other places in Kerala and beyond.
 Most likely you will arrive in Ernakulam.
 From there one needs to take the ferry to the historic area of Fort Kochi.

 Where to sleep: Fort Kochi has great accomodation options.
 For budget travellers I can recommend one of the many homestays.
 In Fort Kochi I stayed in Mother Tree B&B and I had a very pleasant stay here with Shyam and his family.
 Other homestays with good reviews are Kevin homestay, Dream catcher homestay and Aaron’s homestay

-The best time to visit Kerala is between October and March.
-In October temperatures cool down and you might have a chance to join the festivities for Dussehra and Diwali.
+The best time for your Kerala itinerary is between October and March.
+In October temperatures cool down and you will have pleasant sunny weather.
+This is also a great time for outdoor activities such as trekking and wildlife viewing.
+Furthermore, you might have a chance to join the festivities for Dussehra and Diwali.
 India’s biggest festivals.

 For more practical information about travel in Kerala I can recommend my Kerala travel guide